praw-dev/asyncpraw/.github/CONTRIBUTING.rst

    commenting on the issue.
 This act will hopefully minimize any duplicate work.
 2. You will need to clone the repository and open the project in the IDE of your choice.
    Note: the following commands need to executed within the project directory.
-3. Install the development dependencies with ``uv sync``.
-This will install Async PRAW in an editable state which will make development, testing, and debugging easier.
+3. Install the development dependencies with `uv <https://docs.astral.sh/uv/>`_ by running ``uv sync``.
+This will create a virtual environment with Async PRAW installed in an editable state, which will make development, testing, and debugging easier.
    This will also install all the needed dependencies for linting and testing. `See here`_ for more information on installing the development dependencies.
 4. Before committing, make sure to install pre-commit_ and the pre-commit hooks, which ensures any new code conforms to our quality and style guidelines.
 To do so, install the development dependencies mentioned previously, then install the hooks with ``uv run pre-commit install``.
 They will now run automatically every time you commit.
 If one of the hooks changes one or more files, the commit will automatically abort, so you can double-check the changes.
 If everything looks good try committing again.
-5. Prior to creating a pull request, run the ``pre_push.py`` script.
-This runs the pre-commit suite on all files, as well as builds the docs.
-You'll need to have installed the linting dependencies first (see previous step).
+5. Prior to creating a pull request, run ``uv run tox``.
+This runs the test suite, pre-commit checks on all files, and builds the docs.
+You'll need to have installed the development dependencies first (see previous step).
 6. Add yourself as a contributor to appropriate section in the ``AUTHORS.rst`` file.
 7. Once pushed, ensure that your GitHub Actions build succeeds.
 If this is your first time contributing to the repository, you may need to wait for a team member to allow